Performance of linear solvers in tensor-train format on current multicore architectures: Performance of algorithmic building blocks

 In the following, we discuss the required basic tensor-train operations (``building blocks'') for the algorithms from \autoref{sec:numerical_algorithms}.
-We focus on the node-level performance on a single multi-core CPU with some remarks for a distributed parallel implementation.
+We focus on the node-level performance on a single multicore CPU with some remarks for a distributed parallel implementation.
 We only consider those operations where we see a significant improvement over the standard implementation as introduced in \cite{Oseledets2011}.
-These are in particular TT addition with subsequent truncation (TT-axpby+trunc), left-/right-orthogonalization with/without truncation, and faster contractions.
+These are in particular left-/right-orthogonalization with/without truncation, TT addition with subsequent truncation (TT-axpby+trunc), and faster contractions.